onera/Maia/doc/developer_manual/algo_description/gindexer.rst

   :width: 75%
   :align: center

-Now, let give a glance on what the global collection can actually represent; different kind of data are supported, and we provide a different put/take implementation for each of them.
+Now, let's give a glance on what the global collection can actually represent; different kind of data are supported, and we provide a different put/take implementation for each of them.
 Here following mpi4py conventions, the supported data kind are: